 9. Is there a required deposit?

-Yes. generally, a deposit equal to two months’ rent is required.
-This deposit is not applied towards your rent.
-If you decide to leave the home at the end of any one-year lease term and you have been in compliance with the terms of the lease and return the home in the same condition it was in when you moved in (normal wear and tear excepted), the full deposit will be returned to you or credited to the purchase price if you buy the home.
+Yes, a deposit equal to two months’ rent is required.
+If you decide to leave the home at the end of any one-year lease term and you have been in compliance with the terms of the lease and return the home in the same condition it was in when you moved in (normal wear and tear excepted), the full deposit is returned to you or credited to the purchase price if you buy the home.
 The full deposit (less any outstanding charges owed) is also returned to you if you exercise your Right to Purchase the home.